Torture and the Law

 inquiry into it exists.
 To make a case against Bush himself -- regardless of the likelihood that he will never face charges -- knowing that is essential.
 "He has his fingerprints on torture," said Caroline Fredrickson, director of the Washington legislative office of the American Civil Liberties Union, "but did he grip the whole thing?
 The real question is, what level of decision-making was the president involved in?"
 Not every legal scholar is impressed by Bush's disclosure.
 Douglas Kmiec, a conservative law professor at Pepperdine University, contends that the statutes in question are too vague, and the facts of the matter too obscure, to congeal into an actual case against the president.
 "The whole difficulty in this area is the level of generality that exists in the international agreements that the U.S. has participated in and the manner in which those were ratified by the United States -- obviously, particularly with the

 Convention Against Torture," Kmiec said.
 "But where the slippage is, in terms of legal analysis, comes with what those words mean in terms of domestic law.
 If I've understood matters correctly, we've tried to understand [the convention] in terms of our own Bill of Rights and the 'shock-the-conscience' standard -- which is a standard that's far from self-evident."
-(Illustration by: Matt Mahurin) As a matter of providing factual clarity, Fredrickson said a coalition of civil-liberties organizations, led by the ACLU, is drafting a letter to the congressional leadership urging the creation of a bicameral commission into both the facts of the torture and the legal implications.
+As a matter of providing factual clarity, Fredrickson said a coalition of civil-liberties organizations, led by the ACLU, is drafting a letter to the congressional leadership urging the creation of a bicameral commission into both the facts of the torture and the legal implications.
 An implication of Rice's meetings is that the Bush administration appears to have effectively decided

 it would not bring charges against itself for criminal behavior.
 "No one in the executive branch is free of the taint of involvement with the 2002 interrogations," said Huq, of the Brennan Center.
 "The whole idea of the executive branch immunizing itself becomes much more worrying than in other cases.
 It's really the right hand absolving the left hand of what's been done."
 Fredrickson wants the commission modeled after the Church and Pike inquiries of the 1970s that revealed massive and systemic illegality within the intelligence services.
 "It's a great model because it was really the mechanism for bringing lot of illegality -- not just by the Nixon administration but prior administrations -- to light," she said.
 "That might be more appropriate, to use a wider lens, because panorama of illegality is quite broad."
 Kmiec said he could conditionally support such a commission, provided it didn't degenerate